luanillust/luanillustrates/_posts/2018-01-04-Tokyo-New-Year-New-Things-to-Buy.md

 2017年 01月 01日 (日)

-New Year <sup>(but no good)</sup>, new start <sup>(but no Centrelink)</sup> and a new meee~ <sup>(but still a newbie)</sup>.
+New Year <sub>(but no good)</sub>, new start <sub>(but no Centrelink)</sub> and a new meee~ <sub>(but still a newbie)</sub>.
 As a fair chunk of Tokyo is on break during the New Year season, it doesn’t leave a whole lot to do besides <a href="https://youtu.be/ZsABTmT1_M0?t=9s">treatin’ yo self</a>.
 As people were still in recovery mode from last night, Carolyn and I left without them.
 We were on our way to Odaiba, an artificial island home to a variety of entertainment institutions, large hubs of department stores and the giant Gundam (now RX-0, formerly RX-78-2).

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P017/P017JPND2001.jpg" alt="the long roads of Tokyo"/>